liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 cp /mnt/SCRATCH/bio326-21/MetaGenomeAssembly/busco.SLURM_2.sh .
 ```

-**I have done some modifications to this job, can you see what?**

 ```
 sbatch busco.SLURM.sh
 ```
 This will take a couple of minutes...

-_When the job is done_: **Did the quality of the contigs improved after polishing with short reads?**
+_When the job is done_: **Has the quality of the metagenome improved after polishing with short reads?**

 _Lets compare!_